Can I get life insurance if I’m overweight?

 Many life insurance applications also require a medical examination.
 This exam includes recording your body weight.
 So, misrepresenting your current weight or BMI won’t get you anywhere—your doctor is obligated to share accurate measurements with your potential insurance provider.

 Alternatively, you can purchase no-medical life insurance, which doesn’t require a medical exam.
-No medical (or simplified) life insurance only asks a few, basic medical questions for its underwriting process.
+No medical (simplified or guaranteed) life insurance only asks a few, basic medical questions for its underwriting process.
 However, if you’re opting for no-medical coverage in the hopes of getting cheaper rates, you’ll be disappointed.
 These types of life insurance policies are usually more expensive than standard policies and often have limits on how much coverage they provide.
 They are most beneficial for high-risk applicants who have exhausted their options with traditional life insurance applications.

 Frequently Asked Questions